titsuki/raku-Geo-Hash/README.md

 NAME
 ====

-Geo::Hash - A bindings for libgeohash
+Geo::Hash - A Perl 6 bindings for libgeohash

 SYNOPSIS
 ========